BurntSushi/rebar/METHODOLOGY.md

 time to dig into how I would go about it.

 But let's go back to time.
 Merely collecting a bunch of timing samples is not enough.
-Namely, a single regex search may be executing thousands (or more) times.
+Namely, a single regex search may be executed thousands (or more) times.
 A human just cannot feasibly look at thousands of data points for every regex engine across every workload.
 So instead, we need to choose a way to represent a collection these data points in some aggregate form.
 There are a